QubesOS/qubes-doc/basics_dev/contributing.md

 Before you engage in an activity that will take you a significant amount of time, e.g. implementing a new feature, it's always good to contact us first, preferably via the [qubes-devel] mailing list.
 Once we've worked out the details, we'll add you to our [Community-Developed Feature Tracker].
+We'll then be grateful to [receive your patch][patch].

 [source code]: /doc/source-code/
 [Report security issues]: /security/
-[Send patches]: /doc/source-code/#how-to-send-patches
+[patch]: /doc/source-code/#how-to-send-patches
 [Report bugs]: /doc/reporting-bugs/
 [HCL reports]: /doc/hcl/
 [video tours]: /video-tours/